Updated: February 18, 2023

-However, many military members and their families to have a promotion, reenlistment, retirement, or commissioning ceremony.
-However, many military members are unsure who to contact to schedule the Rotunda for their military ceremony.
-If you are in the Washington D.C., Maryland, or Northern Virginia (DMV), and would like to know who to contact, how many people can attend the ceremonies, and how far in advance to contact the museum, this is the blog for you.
+However, many military members and families are unsure who to contact to schedule the Rotunda for their upcoming military ceremony.
+If you are in the Washington D.C., Maryland, or Northern Virginia (DMV), and would like to know who to contact, how many people can attend the ceremony, and how far in advance to contact the museum, this is the blog for you.

 Many members would like to schedule their military ceremony in the Rotunda of the National Archives but are unsure of who to contact to schedule and arrange the ceremony.
 One military spouse told me once, her husband desired to have his ceremony at this venue and they searched continuously to find out who they needed to contact but could not determine the right email or telephone number and when they did receive the right contact information, it was too late.
 Well, I'm here to help!

-As a regular photographer at the National Archives, I am extremely familiar with the low light conditions in the Rotunda and how to capture significant memories you’ll be proud to share with your friends and family.
-I would be honored to photograph your ceremony.
-To inquire about my photographic service, don't hesitate to contact me at (571) 250-5073 or send me a message about photographing your ceremony.
+As a professional photographer that regularly photographs at the National Archives, I am extremely familiar with the low light conditions in the Rotunda and how to capture significant memories you will be proud to share with your friends and family.
+I would be honored to photograph your military ceremony and would love to earn your business.
+Call me at (571) 250-5073 or send me a message about photographing your ceremony.

 Contacts at the National Archives Security Office:

 Are you looking for a place to park near the National Archives or which Metro-rail stop is the closest, enter your information below.
 You'll receive all the desired tips regarding this venue such as where to park, the closest metro stop, and more.